Loading data from Object Storage to a Greenplum® data mart

 - Create a database in the target cluster.

-- Prepare and activate your transfer.
+- Set up and activate the transfer.

 - Test your transfer.